syaifulahdan/Mininet/py-custop_tree_topology_with_Fanout2.md

 - <b>linkopts2</b>: for specifying performance parameters for the links between aggregation and edge switches.
 - <b>linkopts3</b>: for specifying performance parameters for the links between edge switches and host.
 - <b>Fanout</b>: to specify fanout value i.e., number of childs per node.

+Your logic should support setting at least bw and delay parameters for each link.